-The September 7, 2017 meeting of the Honeoye Falls - Town of Mendon Historical Society will feature Donovan A. Shilling.
-Don will present a program entitled "Conversations with DeWitt Clinton."
+The February 1, 2018 meeting of the Honeoye Falls - Town of Mendon Historical Society will feature Chris Bensch.
+Chris will present a program entitled "Plastics and Progress: Baby Boomer Toys."

 The museum is located in an historical building - namely the carriage barn of the Wilcox House, an early hotel at the four corners of Honeoye Falls.
 The museum has an excellent display of Indian artifacts dating from the Lomoka Period (2500 BC) through the Iroquois Period when the Seneca inhabited this area.
 Pioneer days of Honeoye Falls through the present day are well documented depicting the lifestyles of the times since 1791.

 Honeoye Falls, NY 14472

 Open Sundays, 2:00 PM - 4:00 PM.
 Open other times by appointment.